|

-If you have a car and prefer a more scenic route, the journey is 4 hours from Manchester and 3 and half hours from London.
-There is ample parking pretty much everywhere you go too, either in the city centre or if you head into Mumbles for a drive down the coast.
+There’s ample parking pretty much everywhere you go in Swansea, either in the city centre or if you head into Mumbles for a drive down the coast.

-If you don’t have a car or prefer to chill on the train, there are regular services (that take the same length of time as driving) from London Paddington Station and Manchester Piccadilly Station.
-There are no changes from these stations and the trains run every half an hour on week nights until 7pm and then every hour until 11pm after that.
-Sunday services are every hour and run until 8.30pm.
+If you don’t have a car (or just prefer to chill on the train!), there are regular train services that take the same length of time as driving from London Paddington Station and Manchester Piccadilly Station.

 Where to stay

-Not only is it fabulously located but it is affordable and stylish, with prices starting from only £70 per night.
-The bright and spacious bedrooms include a big comfy bed, ensuite bathroom and complimentary toiletries, air-conditioning, flat screen TV, tea and coffee making facilities, large wardrobes and most importantly free wifi!
+The bright and spacious bedrooms include a big comfy bed, ensuite bathroom, complimentary toiletries, air-conditioning, flat screen TV, tea and coffee making facilities, large wardrobes and most importantly free wifi!

-You can also add breakfast to your booking, which I highly recommend as it will really set you up for the day and caters for every breakfast type (even us veggies!), with everything from cereal and fresh fruit to fry ups and warm pastries.
+You can also add breakfast to your booking, which will set you up for a day of adventure activities.
+They offer a range of breakfast options from cereal and fresh fruit to fry ups and warm pastries.

 What to do